 Also check out the Allen School's work in Computational Biology.

-The Molecular Information Systems Lab (MISL) is a partnership between the University of Washington and Microsoft that brings together faculty, students and research scientists with expertise in computer architecture, programming languages, synthetic biology and biochemistry.
+The Molecular Information Systems Lab (MISL), led by professors Luis Ceze, Jeff Nivala and Karin Strauss, is a partnership between the University of Washington and Microsoft that brings together faculty, students and research scientists with expertise in computer architecture, programming languages, synthetic biology and biochemistry.
 The lab explores the intersection of information technology and molecular-level manipulation through in-silico and wet lab experiments, including projects related to DNA-based archival data storage, synthetic biology, molecular circuits, microfluidics animation, and nanopore-based sensing.

 The Seelig Lab brings together researchers from the Allen School and the UW Department of Electrical & Computer Engineering to advance our understanding of how biological organisms process information using complex biochemical networks and how to engineer those networks to program cellular behavior.
 The goal of their work, which integrates the design of molecular circuitry in the test tube and in the cell with the investigation of existing biological pathways, is to engineer biological control circuits with DNA and RNA components that can enable new diagnostics and therapeutics.